-The applicant must have a Full Operating Level Polygraph Examiner with the Developmental/Intellectual Disability Specialty providing supervision of these exams.
+The applicant must have a Full Operating Level Polygraph Examiner with the Developmental/ Intellectual Disability Specialty providing supervision of these exams.

-4.1020 Continued Placement of Polygraph Examiner Associate Level on the Provider List:

-Polygraph examiners at the Associate Level shall apply for continued placement on the list every three (3) years by the date provided by the SOMB.
+4.1020 Continued Placement of Polygraph Examiner Associate Level on the Provider List: Polygraph examiners at the Associate Level shall apply for continued placement on the list every three (3) years by the date provided by the SOMB.
 Requirements are as follows:

-A. The examiner shall have graduated from an accredited American Polygraph Association (APA) school and shall have a baccalaureate degree from a four (4) year college or university;

-- B. The examiner shall complete a minimum of forty (40) hours of continuing education every three (3) years in order to maintain proficiency in the field of polygraph testing and to remain current on any developments in the assessment, treatment, and monitoring of juveniles who have committed sexual offenses.
+- A. The examiner shall have graduated from an accredited American Polygraph Association (APA) school and shall have a baccalaureate degree from a four (4) year college or university; - B. The examiner shall conduct a minimum of one hundred (100), with fifteen (15) juvenile postconviction sex offense polygraph examinations in the three (3) year listing period on juveniles who have committed sexual offenses; - C. The examiner shall complete a minimum of forty (40) hours of continuing education every three (3) years in order to maintain proficiency in the field of polygraph testing and to remain current on any developments in the assessment, treatment, and monitoring of juveniles who have committed sexual offenses.
 Up to ten (10) hours of this training may be indirectly related to sex offender assessment/ treatment/ management.
-It is incumbent on the trainee to demonstrate relevance to sex offender issues if the training is indirectly related to sex offender assessment/ treatment/ management.
-The remaining thirty (30) hours shall be directly related to sex offender assessment/treatment/ management and ten (10) of these hours shall be specific to juveniles who have committed sexual offenses (please reference the List of Specialized Training Categories for further details).
-These training hours may be utilized to meet the qualifications for both adult and juvenile polygraph examiners; - C. The examiner shall submit to a current background investigation (Section 16-11.7-106(2)(a)(III), C.R.S.) that includes satisfactory references as requested by the SOMB.
+It is incumbent on the trainee to demonstrate relevance to sex offender issues if the training is indirectly related to sex offender assessment/ treatment/ management and ten (10) hours shall be directly related to sex offender assessment/treatment/ management and ten (10) of these hours shall be specific to juveniles who have committed sexual offenses (please reference the List of Specialized Training Categories for further details).
+These training hours may be utilized to meet the qualifications for both adult and juvenile polygraph examiners; - D. The examiner shall submit to a current background investigation (Section 16-11.7-106(2)(a)(III), C.R.S.) that includes satisfactory references as requested by the SOMB.
 The SOMB may also solicit such additional references as necessary to determine compliance with the Standards.
-These references shall include, but not be limited to other members of the community supervision team; - D. The examiner shall submit quality assurance protocol forms from three (3) separate examinations submitted to three Full Operating Level Polygraph Examiners from outside the examiner's agency.
-Peer review must be conducted annually at a minimum; - E. The examiner shall not have a conviction of, or a deferred judgment for, a municipal ordinance violation, misdemeanor, felony, or have accepted by a court a plea of guilty or nolo contender to a municipal ordinance violation, misdemeanor, or felony if the municipal ordinance violation, misdemeanor, or felony is related to the ability of the approved applicant to practice under these Standards as reviewed and determined by the Application Review Committee.
-A certified copy of the judgment from a court of competent jurisdiction of such conviction or plea shall be conclusive evidence of such conviction or plea; - F. The examiner shall report any practice that is in significant conflict with the Standards; - G. The examiner shall demonstrate compliance with the Standards; - H. The examiner shall comply with all other requirements outlined in the SOMB Administrative Policies.
+These references shall include, but not be limited to other members of the community supervision team; - E. The examiner shall submit quality assurance protocol forms from three (3) separate examinations submitted to three Full Operating Level Polygraph Examiners from outside the examiner's agency.
+Peer review must be conducted annually at a minimum; - F. The examiner shall not have a conviction of, or a deferred judgment for, a municipal ordinance violation, misdemeanor, felony, or have accepted by a court a plea of guilty or nolo contender to a municipal ordinance violation, misdemeanor, or felony if the municipal ordinance violation, misdemeanor, or felony is related to the ability of the approved applicant to practice under these Standards as reviewed and determined by the Application Review Committee.
+A certified copy of the judgment from a court of competent jurisdiction of such conviction or plea shall be conclusive evidence of such conviction or plea; - G. The examiner shall report any practice that is in significant conflict with the Standards; - H. The examiner shall demonstrate compliance with the Standards; - I. The examiner shall comply with all other requirements outlined in the SOMB Administrative Policies.